EKal-aa/orange-support-files/README.md

 ## Usage
 - Open the file (with the highest version number) in folder ows-files with orange
-- Copy and paste a widget in your own orangecanvas
+- Copy and paste a widget in your own orange canvas

 ![](doc/images/script_repo_01.png)